fish-shell/fish-shell/doc_src/index.rst

 fish suggests commands as you type, based on `command history <#history-search>`_, completions, and valid file paths.
 As you type commands, you will see a suggestion offered after the cursor, in a muted gray color (which can be changed with the ``fish_color_autosuggestion`` variable).

 To accept the autosuggestion (replacing the command line contents), press right arrow or :kbd:`Control` + :kbd:`F`.
-To accept the first suggested word, press :kbd:`Alt` + :kbd:`→,Right` or :kbd:`Alt` + :kbd:`F`.
+To accept the first suggested word, press :kbd:`Alt` + :kbd:`→` or :kbd:`Alt` + :kbd:`F`.
 If the autosuggestion is not what you want, just ignore it: it won't execute unless you accept it.

 Autosuggestions are a powerful way to quickly summon frequently entered commands, by typing the first few characters.
 They are also an efficient technique for navigating through directory hierarchies.